 Then, lo and behold, they fell in love with tater tots, which opened up a whole world of potato dishes for me to try *cue angels singing*, simply by subbing them in.
 So, I finally threw caution to the wind and made it.

-And it was good!
+And it was so good!

 The name comes from a popular dish served at a lot of funerals in Utah.
 But, obviously you can make them for any get-together or family meal.
 Thank goodness.
 They’re also known as party potatoes and cheesy potatoes, if you prefer.

 And friends, don’t even try to health-ify this dish.
 It’s meant to be buttery, cheesy, starchy, and pure comfort!

-Other POTATO RECIPES we love!
+Other Potato Recipes we love!

 - 1/2 cup shredded sharp cheddar cheese